Replacing Animals for Acute Systemic Toxicity Testing

 ICCVAM, with support from NICEATM, published a U.S. strategy and roadmap including an implementation plan to use alternative approaches for required acute systemic toxicity testing.
 Development and implementation of these approaches will involve four key steps:

 - Developing integrated approaches to testing and assessment.

 The ICCVAM Acute Toxicity Workgroup began to address these goals by first compiling agency needs and decision contexts, and identifying existing alternatives and deciding what activities were needed to promote their use.
 They then used this information to develop an implementation plan for addressing the roadmap goals in the area of acute systemic toxicity testing.
 Ongoing activities supporting this effort include:

-- Compiling an outline of the current requirements and testing needs for U.S. (Strickland et al. 2018) and international (manuscript in preparation) government agencies.
+- Compiling an outline of the current requirements and testing needs for U.S. (Strickland et al. 2018) and international (Strickland et al. 2023) government agencies.